wttech/SecureAEM/README.md

 ## Configuration

 After installation, go to the CQ *Tools* page and choose *Secure CQ* from the list on the left.
 The application tries to find author, publish and dispatcher URLs automatically, but you may want to confirm that they have been recognized correctly.
 In order to do that click *Edit* on the Settings bar and optionally correct addresses.
 That's it.
-Wait for a moment until the tests are done and check the results.<!--
+Wait for a moment until the tests are done and check the results.

-## Command-line mode

-Secure CQ may also be run in the stand-alone mode which doesn't require CQ.
-In order to build command-line JAR enter:

-        mvn clean package -Pcli

-After that you'll find `secure-cq-VERSION-cli.jar` file in the `target` directory.
-Usage is simple:

-	java -jar secure-cq-VERSION-cli.jar [-a AUTHOR_URL] [-p PUBLISH_URL] [-d DISPATCHER_URL]

-You may omit `http://` in the URLs.
-Example:

-	java -jar secure-cq-VERSION-cli.jar -a localhost:4502 -p localhost:4503 -d localhost:80

-# Commercial Support

-Technical support can be made available if needed.
-Please [contact us](https://www.cognifide.com/get-in-touch/) for more details.

-We can:

-* prioritize your feature request,
-* tailor the product to your needs,
-* provide a training for your engineers,
-* support your development teams.-->